chiubaca/chiubaca.github.io/_posts/2017-06-03-after-100-days-of-code.md

 ## Why I took On The Challenge

 I remember being completely put off programming when first trying to learn Visual Basic for a university project.
 I was under pressure to read guides, learn the language and build a functional tool to spec in a matter of days .
 I found the whole experience pretty stressful and it left a bad taste in my mouth for a while.
 Aside from writing a few python scripts for work I've generally tried to steer clear of programming whenever I can.
-However, last year I attended a dev summit where I saw so many passionate developers talk about the things they had built and proudly showing it off to hungreds of people, it was enough to change my outlook on programming and I realised I wanted to have a go at building things too.
+However, last year I attended a dev summit where I saw so many passionate developers talk about the things they had built and proudly showing it off to hundreds of people, it was enough to change my outlook on programming and I realised I wanted to have a go at building things too.
 100 Days Of Code was my excuse to kick start this properly.
 A reason for me to learn anything I wanted and build anything I wanted.

 <br/>